Kahn Pediatric Critical Care Grand Challenge

 • Need help finding an interdisciplinary team?
 Through our network of members, we can help connect you with the right Co-PI for your project.

 • The Weil Institute will review 2-page proposals for any teams interested in receiving feedback ahead of the official submission deadline.
-Proposals must be submitted to [email protected] by Tuesday, March 4, 2025 to qualify for an advance review.
+The due date for early review submissions, along with other key deadlines, will be announced at the Grand Challenge kickoff event and posted to this web page shortly thereafter.
+Stay tuned!

 • Mentors and coaches will continue to collaborate with project teams after they have been funded.